ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 More complex algorithms could be inserted at any step.
 Three examples are illustrated:

-SCTs are not eligible to be submitted to an Auditor of Last Resort - therefore, it is more important that they be resolved to STHs and reported via SCT feedback.
+SCTs are not eligible to be submitted to an Auditor of Last Resort.
+Therefore, it is more important that they be resolved to STHs and reported via SCT feedback.
 If fetching an inclusion proof regularly fails for a particular SCT, one can require it be reported more times than normal via SCT Feedback before becoming eligible for deletion.